talsperre/talsperre.github.io/_posts/2025-02-16-game-theory.md

 the launch of [GPT-4o](https://openai.com/index/hello-gpt-4o/) in May 2024, and the launch of reasoning models like [o1](https://openai.com/index/introducing-openai-o1-preview/), and [o3](https://openai.com/index/openai-o3-mini/).
-Unlike the jump in capabilities from GPT-3.5 to GPT-4, the jump from GPT-4 to GPT-4o was minor.
+Unlike the jump in capabilities from GPT-3.5 to GPT-4, the jump in model quality from GPT-4 to GPT-4o was relatively minor.
-The same applies to the other capability jumps like [Claude Sonnet](https://www.anthropic.com/news/claude-3-family) to [Claude Sonnet 3.5](https://www.anthropic.com/claude/sonnet), and from Gemini 1.5 Pro to Gemini 2.0 Pro.
-While reasoning models like o1 and o3 did show significant improvements in benchmark performance, but are not directly comparable to base LLMS like GPT-4 since they rely on inference time compute.
+The same applies to the other capability jumps like those seen in the jump from [Claude Sonnet](https://www.anthropic.com/news/claude-3-family) to [Claude Sonnet 3.5](https://www.anthropic.com/claude/sonnet), and from Gemini 1.5 Pro to Gemini 2.0 Pro.
+Reasoning models like o1 and o3 did show significant improvements in benchmark performance, but they are not directly comparable to base LLMs like GPT-4 since they rely on inference time compute.

 > Grok 3 was announced finally on 17th February 2025 and it is indeed a
 > great model.
 The model is first on [LMArena leaderboard](https://x.com/lmarena_ai/status/1891706264800936307)